RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 **IMPORTANT!** After you update, the **ImagePaths** and **ExcludePaths** settings in `config.json` will be moved into the database and will be ignored in the future (and may probably be deleted in the next update).
 This shouldn't be a problem, but just in case people might wonder why updating the path settings in JSON doesn't work anymore.

+## File Deletion Changes

+Diffusion Toolkit will now send deleted files to the Windows Recycle Bin when you clear Diffusion Toolkit's Recycle bin or Shift+Delete a file.
+You can change the setting to bypass the Windows Recycle Bin and delete permanently in Settings > Images.
+Note that even though the file is being sent to the recycle bin, any user metadata (rating, favorite) will still be permanently removed from the database.

 ## Unavailable Images Scanning

 This has been available for some time, but needs some explaining.